Palm Beach to Shelly Beach EVENT RULES

 - If a swimmer is injured or needs assistance, both swimmers must stop.
 The other swimmer must stay and tread water until the boat is able to proceed or withdraw from the event due to the support boat requiring action to render the solo swimmer medical assistance.

-- Support vessels must display race number stickers supplied in the briefing pack.
+- Support vessels must display race number.
 All vessels are to be registered in accordance with Navigable Waters Regulations 1958 and carry all required equipment to make a successful journey to Shelly Beach.

 - All boats need to keep within an 8-knot speed limit and stay ~10 metres from their (slowest swimmer if supporting two solo swimmers) swimmer.
 Boats withdrawing from the event must be at least 200 metres to the east from the race swimmers and main fleet before increasing speed past 8 knots.